 Any benefits to which the syndicate is entitled under its reinsurance contracts held are recognised as reinsurance assets.
 These assets consist of balances due from reinsurers and include reinsurers' share of provisions for claims.
-These balances are based on calculated amounts of outstanding claims and projections for IBNR and URR, net of estimated irrecoverable amounts having regard to the reinsurance programme in place for the class of business, the claims experience for the period and the current security rating of the reinsurer involved.
+These balances are based on calculated amounts of outstanding claims and projections for IBNR and Unexpired Risk Reserve, net of estimated irrecoverable amounts having regard to the reinsurance programme in place for the class of business, the claims experience for the period and the current security rating of the reinsurer involved.
 Reinsurance liabilities are primarily premiums payable for reinsurance contracts and are recognised as an expense when due.

-Reinsurance assets are assessed for impairment.
-If there is objective evidence of impairment, then the carrying amount is reduced to its recoverable amount and the impairment loss is recognised in profit or loss.
+Reinsurance assets are assessed for impairment at each reporting date.
+If there is objective evidence of impairment, then the carrying amount is reduced to its recoverable amount and the impairment loss is recognised in the statement of comprehensive income.